Productive Activities Neuroscience: Brain-Based Strategies to Optimize Your Day

 The Neurochemical Day: A Practitioner’s Framework

-I call this the Neurochemical Day — a four-phase architecture that determines when your brain is primed for demanding output, when it needs protection from depletion, when it consolidates what you have built, and when it must recover capacity for the next cycle.
-The 10 activities below are organized within this framework.
-When clients stop treating their day as a single undifferentiated push and start sequencing activities to match their neurochemical phase, the performance shift is immediate and measurable.
+I call this the Neurochemical Day — a four-phase architecture that determines when your brain is primed for demanding output, when they need protection from depletion, when consolidation occurs, and when recovery must restore capacity for the next cycle.
+The 10 pursuits below are organized within this framework.
+When clients stop treating their schedule as a single undifferentiated push and start planning their day to match their neurochemical phase, the performance shift is immediate and measurable.

 The four phases are: